The Murder on the Links: Plot summary

 Giraud arrests Jack on the basis that he wanted his father's money.
 Poirot reveals Renauld changed his will two weeks before his murder, disinheriting Jack.
 Jack is released from prison after Bella Duveen, an English stage performer he loves, confesses to the murder.
 Both had come across the body on the night of the murder, and each assumed the other had killed Renauld.
-Poirot reveals neither did, as the real killer was Marthe Daubreuil.
+Poirot reveals neither did, as the real killer was Marthe Daubreuil, daughter of the neighbour.

 Poirot elaborates on his theory: Paul Renauld was really Georges Conneau, who returned to France after fleeing years ago.
-By misfortune, he found that his immediate neighbour would be Mme Beroldy; like him, she changed her identity to become Mme Daubreuil.
-Blackmailed by her over his past, Renauld's situation worsens when Jack becomes attracted to her daughter.
+By misfortune, he found that his immediate neighbour would be Madame Beroldy, his old lover; like him, she had changed her identity, becoming Mme.
+Daubreuil.
+Blackmailed by her over his past, Renauld found his situation worsened when Jack becomes attracted to her daughter.
 When a tramp died on his grounds, he saw an opportunity to stage his own death and escape Mme Daubreuil.
 He would disfigure the tramp's face with the pipe, and then bury the tramp and the pipe beside the golf course, before fleeing the area by train.
 Anyone who would recognise that the body was not his would be sent away.
 However, the plan was discovered by Marthe, who followed Renauld and stabbed him after he dug the grave for the tramp's body.
 Her motive is money; Jack will inherit his father's fortune on his mother's death.
-To expose Marthe as the killer, Poirot asked Eloise to openly state she will disinherit Jack.
-Marthe attempts to kill Eloise in her villa but dies in a struggle with Hastings's Cinderella.
+To expose Marthe as the killer, Poirot asked Mme Renauld to openly state she will disinherit Jack.
+Marthe attempts to kill Mme Renauld in her villa but dies in a struggle with Hastings's Cinderella.

 Marthe's mother disappears again.
 Jack and his mother plan to go to South America, joined by Hastings and his Cinderella, who is revealed as Bella Duveen's twin sister Dulcie.